bradfrost/atomic-design/chapter-5.md

 The three types of change that can happen to patterns in a design system are modification, addition, and removal.

 #### Modifying patterns
-UI patterns can and should be modified for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, updating UX best practice, and so on.
+UI patterns can and should be modified for a number of reasons: feature additions, bug fixes, subtle or major visual design tweaks, performance improvements, accessibility enhancements, code refactoring, UX best practice updates, and so on.

 The design system maintainers need to understand why and when to tweak patterns, how to go about making those changes, and how to roll out those improvements into individual applications.